How To Prepare For Pre Board Exams In 10 Days

 If you feel that there is no way you’d be able to finish your syllabus in time for the pre-boards, then chalk out the most important and difficult topics that you should cover in each subject.
 Prioritise which chapters should be covered keeping in mind the upcoming board exams.
 But make sure you cover the left-out topics after your pre-boards.
 You don’t want to take chances with the big exam now, do you?

 Practice does make perfect

-This adage sounds clichéd but there’s no avoiding the truth in it!
+This adage might sound cliché but there’s no avoiding the truth in it!
 Stock up on as many sample papers as you can and practice at least one a day.
-But make sure that you take these tests in conditions similar to an actual pre-board exam i.e. finish taking the test within the stipulated time.
+But make sure that you take these tests in conditions similar to an actual pre-board exam i.e. finish taking the test within the stipulated time, and try your level best in solving the questions morally.
 Reviewing your answer sheet is more critical.
 Mark your answers according to the CBSE marking scheme.
-Identify areas where you need improvement, work on them.
+Identify areas where you need improvement, work on them accordingly.

 (Also read: 5 ways to keep your brain sharp)

 A research conducted by Dr Charles Hillman at the University of Illinois showed that after a 30-minute stint on the treadmill, students actually do up to 10 % better at problem solving.
 Exercise is a proven and ideal “brain-builder”.
 Aerobic activity gets your heart beat up and stimulates thinking.
 So as a daily practice - go out, take a walk, kick a ball around and come back refreshed to study.

 Similar research shows that students learn better when they’re well nourished.
 Eat healthy for better memory retention, alertness and faster information processing.
 Skip the junk food & sugary fizzy drinks when you’re studying, they’d make you sluggish & slow you down.
 Instead take your meals on time and snack on healthy options like roasted chana (nuts), almonds & fruits.